Comparisons

 What about Intercom's AI features and help desk tools?

 They matter if you truly want AI-led support workflows, ticketing, and a broader customer-service suite.
-Many small businesses searching for a cheaper Intercom alternative are really trying to buy less software, not recreate the whole platform.
+Many small businesses searching for an affordable Intercom alternative are really trying to buy less software, not recreate the whole platform.

 Is the switch disruptive?